sivareddyit/qubership-envgene/docs/envgene-configs.md

   # Additional variables that will be available during template rendering
   additionalTemplateVariables: hashmap
   # Optional
-  # Array of file names containing parameters that will be merged with `additionalTemplateVariables`
+  # Array of filenames containing parameters that will be merged with `additionalTemplateVariables`
   # File must contain key-value hashmap
   # File must NOT located in a `parameters` directory
   sharedTemplateVariables: array